 What is a Licensed Vocational Nurse?

 A licensed vocational nurse (LVN) cares for sick, injured, or disabled patients under the supervision of a physician, surgeon, or registered nurse (RN).
 They may also provide preventive care to healthy patients.
 LVNs are similar to RNs, but reduced training requirements provide for less autonomy and earning potential.
-While LVNs can often earn their diplomas from accredited nursing programs in as little as a year, RNs must complete two or more years of training.
+While LVNs can often earn their diplomas from accredited nursing programs, RNs must complete two or more years of training.

 The only difference between a licensed vocational nurse and a licensed practical nurse (LPN) is the state in which they practice; California and Texas license LVNs while the remaining states license LPNs.
 Both LPNs and LVNs must be licensed to practice in the United States, a process requiring the completion of certain educational and clinical training requirements, and a passing score on the National Council Licensure Examination for Practical Nursing, or NCLEX-PN.
 Many states have additional requirements, so be sure to contact your state's nursing board to learn more.